Variety: Andung Sari & Sigarar Utang

 Process: Anaerobic Natural

-Boozy and complex with notes of strawberry, tropical fruits, vanilla and milk chocolate.
+Boozy and complex with notes of blueberry, tropical fruits, vanilla and milk chocolate.

 The 320 members of the Koerintji Barokah Bersama Cooperative live and farm on a plateau that sits at the foot of Mount Kerinci on the island of Sumatra.
 Mount Kerinci is one of the many volcanoes in the Pacific Ring of Fire, a 40,000-kilometer horseshoe-shaped series of 452 volcanoes that are part of an almost constant dance of eruptions and plate movements.
 Mount Kerinci’s historic eruptions have assured that the surrounding area is lush and verdant thanks to the deep supply of fertile volcanic soil.